jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 #### Sort and filter your collections

-When you create a collection in Eleventy, the items in it are automatically sorted in ascending order using:
+When you create a collection in Eleventy, its items are automatically sorted in ascending order using:

-1. The date specified in the filename or in the YAML front matter of the source file or will use the creating date on the filesystem as a fallback.
+1. The date specified in the filename or in the YAML front matter of the source file or the creating date on the filesystem as a fallback.
-2. If some files have an identicaly date, the full path of the file (including the filename) will be taken into account as well.
+2. If some files have an identical date, the full path of the file (including the filename) will be taken into account as well.

 If what you need is to sort your collection items by date, you are covered.
-Just use the `reverse` filter in Nunjucks if you need it.
+You can also use the `reverse` filter in Nunjucks if needed.

 By contrast, if you need to sort your team members alphabetically using the value of their `surname` key, you will need to use the JavaScript `sort` method.